Kay Tejan: Quick Boys and Kozakken Boys

-TOP Oss
+TOP Oss and loan to Sheriff

 On 23 January 2021, Quick Boys announced that Tejan would return to the club from the start of the 2021–22 season.
 Before he could make an official appearance for the club however, he signed with Eerste Divisie club TOP Oss, penning a contract on 1 August 2021 after a successful trial.

 Tejan joined Moldovan Super Liga club Sheriff Tiraspol on 19 July 2022.
 He made his competitive debut for the club the same day, coming off the bench in the second half of the UEFA Champions League qualifier against Maribor for Momo Yansané.
 The transfer was a loan until 31 December 2022, with an option to buy.
 He scored his first goal for the club on 21 August in a 3–0 away win in the league over CSF Bălți, exploiting an error by opposing goalkeeper Victor Străistari.
 Tejan returned to TOP on 1 January 2023.

+ŁKS

+On 3 July 2023, Tejan signed a two-year contract with recently promoted Polish Ekstraklasa side ŁKS Łódź.
+He became the first ever Dutch player to represent the team.
+On 21 July, he made his competitive debut for the club on the first matchday of the season, starting in 3–0 defeat to Legia Warsaw.
+He scored his first goal for Rycerze Wiosny on 26 August, equalising shortly after the break in an eventual 2–1 loss to fellow promoted side Puszcza Niepołomice.

+Dunkerque

+On 28 July 2024, ŁKS Łódź announced it had reached an agreement with Dunkerque for Tejan's transfer.
+Later that day, he signed a two-year contract, with an option for a further year, with the Ligue 2 club.

+Telstar

+On 29 August 2025, Tejan returned to the Netherlands, signing a two-year deal with newly promoted Telstar.
+He debuted the next day, coming on after 60 minutes for Soufiane Hetli in a 2–0 away win over defending champions PSV; Telstar's first top-flight victory since 1978.
+On 28 September, he scored his first Telstar and Eredivisie goal, opening the scoring in a 4–2 home win over Go Ahead Eagles.

+Personal life

+Born in the Netherlands, Tejan is of Jamaican descent through his father.
+He was diagnosed with alopecia areata since the age of 16.